astropy/pyvo/docs/dal/index.rst

   >>> datalink_proc = row.getdatalink().get_first_proc()

-The returned object lets you access the available input parameters which you can pass as keywords to the ``process`` method, returning a file-like object on sucess.
+The returned object lets you access the available input parameters which you can pass as keywords to the ``process`` method.

+>>> print(datalink_proc.input_params)

+For more details about this have a look at :py:class:`astropy.io.votable.tree.Param`.

+Calling the methid will return a file-like object on sucess.

 >>> print(datalink_proc)
 >>> fobj = datalink.process(circle=(1, 1, 1))